Hubert Hurkacz: Coaches

 In the early years (2010–2016), Hurkacz was coached by Filip Kańczuła.
 In 2017, he continued with Wrocław coaches Alexander Charpantidis and Paweł Stadniczenko, who shaped the tennis career of Michał Przysiężny, while Przemysław Piotrowicz was responsible for physical preparation.
 In 2018, "Hubi" decided to work with New Zealander Rene Moller, who appeared at his side during the Next Gen ATP Finals in Milan later that same year.
 Under his leadership, Hurkacz won the Challenger in Canberra and strengthened himself in the top 100.
 At the 2019 Indian Wells Open, Hurkacz began his coaching partnership with Craig Boynton, who had worked with players including Jim Courier, Mardy Fish, John Isner, Sam Querrey and Steve Johnson.
+In 2024, following his early exit in round two of the US Open, he split with his coach Craig Boynton after five years of collaboration.
+In November 2024, Hurkacz announced Nicolás Massú as his new coach with Ivan Lendl also joining the team as an advisor.

 Endorsements

-Sports company Yonex is the primary brand sponsor of Hubert Hurkacz.
-He has a head-to-toe deal with the company.
-Hubert plays with YONEX using VCORE PRO 97 racquet, Pro Series bag, ECLIPSION3 tennis shoes, and apparel.
-He is also sponsored by LOTOS, Grupa Lotos, the Polish capital group that specializes in the crude oil production, refining and marketing of oil products.
-During his matches Hurkacz wears the LOTOS brand's logo on his shirts..At the beginning of 2022 Hurkacz started to wear the Gerald Charles GC sport watch collection during his matches.
+Sports company Yonex was the primary brand sponsor of Hubert Hurkacz, until 2025.
+He is now sponsored by Adidas for clothes and Wilson for racquets.
+He is also sponsored by Lotos, a Polish capital group investing in oil.
+During his matches Hurkacz wears the Lotos brand's logo on his shirts.
+At the beginning of 2022 Hurkacz started to wear the Gerald Charles GC sport watch collection during his matches.

-Hurkacz has turned his childhood love of sports cars into a partnership with U.K. based McLaren that has him driving high-end McLaren vehicles while at tournaments.
+Hurkacz has turned his childhood love of sports cars into a partnership with U.K. based McLaren that has him driving McLaren vehicles while at tournaments.
 It started in New York City when Hurkacz toured around in the McLaren GT.
-"It impressed me a lot", Hurkacz said.
-"Having a chance to compare different models of the McLaren cars is amazing."
 At the 2021 BNP Paribas Open in Indian Wells he was spinning in the McLaren 720S, the same car he drives when in Poland.

 Personal life

 For the past several years Hurkacz has adhered to a vegan diet.
 However, during an interview with ATP, he stated that "when I was a kid, I didn’t like salad at all and I didn’t like most of the veggies".

-Since childhood, Hurkacz has been passionate about cars.
-He stated, "I love cars, if I saw one on the street, I was always trying to look at it, find data about the cars."
-His love of cars led him to Formula One and a partnership with the McLaren team.
-He hopes to one day get behind the wheel of one of the McLaren supercars on a track.
+He is popularly known by many as 'Hubi'.